scala/docs.scala-lang/tutorials/tour/basics.md

 ## Traits

-Traits define specification of types as signature of fields and methods.
+Traits are types containing certain fields and methods.
+Multiple traits can be combined.

 You can define traits with `trait` keyword.